 Laura Banaszynski is an Associate Professor in the Cecil H. and Ida Green Center for Reproductive Biology Sciences.
 She holds secondary appointments in the Department of Obstetrics and Gynecology and Children's Research Institute.

-Dr. Banaszynski received her BS in Chemistry from The University of Notre Dame in 2000.
-She completed her PhD in Chemical & Systems Biology with Tom Wandless at Stanford University in 2007.
-From 2008-2014, she was a Damon Runyon postdoctoral fellow with David Allis at The Rockefeller University.
+Dr. Banaszynski received her BS in Chemistry from The University of Notre Dame.
+She completed her PhD in Chemical & Systems Biology with Tom Wandless at Stanford University.
+She was then a Damon Runyon postdoctoral fellow with David Allis at The Rockefeller University.
 In 2015, Dr. Banaszynski joined the faculty of UT Southwestern.